arnabjena007/Colora/README.md

-# Pastelle
+# Colora

 A calm, modern PDF annotation workspace designed for distraction-free editing.

-Pastelle is a pastel-inspired PDF annotation and document editing application built for students, researchers, designers, and professionals.
+Colora is a pastel-inspired PDF annotation and document editing application built for students, researchers, designers, and professionals.
 It combines powerful annotation tools with a clean, minimal interface that feels effortless to use.

 ---